-Complete our commit form to begin the Transfer Advising and Registration process for Fall 2020.
-The Commit form for students transferring to St. Ambrose in Spring 2021 will be available in early fall.
+Complete our commit form to begin the Transfer Advising and Registration process for Spring 2021 and Fall 2021.

 Are you an international student?
-Information regarding your Fall 2020 orientation is provided by International Student Services.
+Information for your advising and orientation is provided by International Student Services.

 What will happen during my Advising and Registration appointment?

 Our primary goal is to help you understand SAU's curriculum requirements and, with the assistance of your academic advisor, help you select an appropriate course schedule based on your expected major, general education requirements and interests.
 You will be assigned an academic advisor who will lead you step-by-step through the decision-making process of selecting courses for the upcoming semester.

 Will my family be allowed to help me register for classes?

 Students will meet one-on-one with an academic advisor for their appointment.
 It is in the students' best interest so they can begin to take ownership of their plan of study and class schedule early in their college career.
 This also allows students to begin forming a relationship with faculty members and professional advising staff before ever stepping into a classroom at SAU!

 How will I know what classes to pick?

 During your advising appointment, your assigned advisor will help you understand the general education requirements at SAU, as well as the appropriate classes to get started on your major.
 As far as selecting classes, your academic advisor will gather information from you about your interests and goals and provide direction in deciding which classes to take.
 Academic advisors are well-prepared to advise students in all areas of study at SAU.